Our Dates

 Production: Fortuna – Verein zur Förderung nachhaltiger Kunst

-Head of Production: Michel Jimenez
+Head of Production/Technical Lead: Michel Jimenez

 Coordination: Federico Protto (Vienna), Lisa Marie Steude (Ummanz)